 We also conduct experimental research comparing the impacts of different transfer timings.
-In a first study, we found some evidence that recipients are more likely to spend larger lump-sum transfers on physical assets, and more likely to spend streams of smaller payments on nutrition.
-Recipients themselves tend to prefer a small number of large payments; in ongoing work we are estimating the impact of giving them more control over transfer timing.
+In a first study, we found some evidence that recipients are more likely to spend larger lump-sum transfers on physical assets and more likely to spend streams of smaller payments on nutrition.
+Recipients themselves tend to prefer a small number of large payments; in ongoing work, we are estimating the impact of giving them more control over transfer timing.”

 What are the impacts?

 By design, cash transfers let recipients use money for whatever is most important to them.
 Innovations for Poverty Action’s evaluation of our transfers in Kenya found increases in expenditure across all categories measured, including food, medical and education expenses, durables, home improvement, and social events.
 It also found large increases in income and in asset holdings, in particular livestock, furniture, and iron roofs.
 In addition to this research on GiveDirectly’s transfers, there is a large body of research from around the world documenting the impacts of cash transfers on low-income households.
 See GDLive for a good idea of how cash is being spent in real time.

-IPA's evaluation of our work in Kenya found no increase in expenditure on tobacco, alcohol, or gambling.
-This is consistent with a substantial body of research on the effects of cash transfers, which has found either no effect on the consumption of "temptation goods" like alcohol and tobacco or an increase proportional to the increase on other household expenditures (see the World Bank's review of the evidence for specific references).
+Innovations for Poverty Action’s evaluation of our work in Kenya found no increase in expenditure on tobacco, alcohol, or gambling.
+This is consistent with a substantial body of research on the effects of cash transfers, which has found that, if anything, recipients spend less on alcohol and tobacco after receiving cash transfers (Evans and Popova, 2016).

 We ask recipients about tension in the community in follow-up calls after they have received transfers.
 To date, recipients report relatively low levels of tension related to the transfers: 5% report arguments within their communities and 1% report violence or crime.

 This is consistent with what our recipients tell us in follow-up calls.
 It is also in line with earlier studies suggesting that conflict is driven by the hard choices that poverty forces: for example, which child should be allowed to starve.
-As one woman put it, “there is no peace in the family when there is no food to eat” (Slater & Mphale 2008).1
+As one woman put it, “there is no peace in the family when there is no food to eat” (Slater & Mphale 2008).

 The evidence on the impact of cash transfers is far stronger than that for micro-loans, whose impacts have generally been below expectations.
-We think that micro-loans are likely beneficial for the poor, but given the evidence see no reason to incur the added costs of administering them.
+We think that micro-loans are likely beneficial for the poor, but given the evidence, see no reason to incur the added costs of administering them.